spencermountain/wtf_wikipedia/README.md

 * `enwikipedia`: https://en.wikipedia.org
 * `dewikipedia`: https://de.wikipedia.org

+The additional entries for a consistent WikiID mapping are added with a [regular expression](https://gist.github.com/niebert/8bc998abde0f8d733e98794a6938c714) (Perl-like)

 # Cross Compilation of Wiki Source
 The library offers cross compilation into other formats.